 What is tone in writing?

-Tone is the attitude your writing employs.
+Tone in writing is the attitude your words employ.
 Just like tone of voice, tone in writing gives much more context beyond the words used.
 It can reveal intention or conceal it.
 As memoirist and writing coach Adair Lara says, “Tone is what the dog hears.”

 If, for example, your boss sent you a Slack message that said, “Do you have a minute to talk?” you might think, “Oh no, what’s wrong?”
 If she rephrased it as, “Got time to chat real quick?” you might be less alarmed.
 There isn’t a negative force lurking in the background.
 That contrast is because of tone.